meliasson/advent-of-code/2020/README.md

 # Advent of Code 2020

+JS.
+All in on some good practices like TDD (Mocha), automatic linting (ESLint), code formatting (Prettier) and a little bit of CI (lint and test on push to GitHub via GitHub Actions).

 ## Day 1

 Using [recursion](https://en.wikipedia.org/wiki/Recursion#In_computer_science) when summing numbers in order to fix an expense report.
 The recursive solution can sum an arbitrary amount of numbers, and therefore scales nicely, compared to brute-force solutions like nesting for loops.